geirfp/aktivitetsdata-go/common_structures.md

 ## Extensions

 ### Grep
 Alignments to [Grep](http://grepwiki.udir.no/), the national educational framework and curriculum for K-12.
 Structured as extensions for inclusion in (Object/Context?).
-The structure draws on the Grep [Ontology](http://psi.udir.no/ontologi/Kl06/) and facilitates [SPARQL endpoint](http://data.udir.no/kl06/sparql) and JSON retrieval.
+The structure draws upon the Grep [Ontology](http://psi.udir.no/ontologi/Kl06/) and facilitates [SPARQL endpoint](http://data.udir.no/kl06/sparql) and JSON retrieval.

 ##### Compentence aim
 ``` Javascript